dcv-k/ft-customer-data-api/README.md

 To run the client application on your local machine, follow these steps:

-1. Clone this repository to your local machine.
+- Clone this repository to your local machine.
-2. Open a terminal or command prompt.
+- Open a terminal or command prompt.
-3. Navigate to the client directory using the following command:
+- Navigate to the client directory using the following command:
    `cd client`
-4. Install the required dependencies using npm:
+- Install the required dependencies using npm:
    `npm install`
-5. Start the client application using the following command:
+- Start the client application using the following command:
    `npm run start`

 ## Running the Server API

 To run the server API on your local machine, follow these steps:

-1. Clone this repository to your local machine (if you haven't already).
-2. Open a terminal or command prompt.
+- Download and install Visual Studio from the official website.
+- Launch Visual Studio from your applications or Start menu.
+- Go to `File` > `Open` > `Project/Solution`.
-3. Navigate to the API directory using the following command:
+- Navigate to the directory where your .NET project is located and select the project file (usually with a `.csproj` extension).
-   `cd api`
-4. Create SQL Lite database with following command:
-   `dotnet ef database update`
-5. To Seed the database execute following command:
-   `dotnet run seeddata`
-6. Run the server API using the following command:
-   `dotnet run`
+- Right-click on the project you want to run in the Solution Explorer and select "Set as Startup Project."
+- Press `Ctrl + Shift + B` or go to `Build` > `Build Solution` to compile the project.
+- Press `F5` or go to `Debug` > `Start Debugging` to run the project.
+If it's a web application, a browser window should open, and your application will start.

 ## Testing the Application